ampize/docs/content/docs/guides/ampvalidation.md

 Additional information about AMP pages debugging can be found on **[the AMP project website](https://www.ampproject.org/docs/guides/validate)**.

-Keep in mind that the validation process occurs only at publishing time: in some rare cases, some dynamic content (for example invalid third party HTML conversion to AMP HTML) can cause afterwards AMP validation problems.
+Keep in mind that the validation process occurs only at publishing time: in some rare cases, some dynamic content (for example invalid third party HTML conversion to AMP HTML) can cause subsequent AMP validation problems.